 Other compositions have been played by well-known performers including the violonist Hannele Angervo-Segerstam, the mezzo-soprano Riitta-Maija Ahonen, and pianist Nikolaos Samaltanos.
 Ch.
-Sirodeau started to compose at the age of 10 and although mainly self-taught as a composer, in the 1990s he sought some advice from the musicologist Vladimir Chinayev and the composer Victoria Borisova-Ollas.
+Sirodeau started to compose at the age of 11; in the 1990s he sought some advice from the musicologist Vladimir Chinayev and the composer Victoria Borisova-Ollas.
 Also influential was Alain Poirier's analysis course at Paris Conservatoire National Supérieur de Musique (1993-95).

 The composer on CD:

 Other pieces on this CD: Musique vespérale pour Elsa, Cenotaphe, Artificial horizon, Arlequins en rouge et blanc, Jeux d'ombres and Esquisse pour Adramandoni

 chez Pavlikrecords (Récital de Milan Pala) "Laudi"